Hello Planning Mashers!

 Before I forget, I just wanted to let you know that there is a Plan With Me video at the end of the post, so feel free to scroll down.

-I also prepared a special sheet of Summer Planner stickers for you, so make sure to check it out in the Resources Vault or signup and join Planning Mashers in the form under this post!
+I also prepared a special sheet of Summer Planner stickers for you, so make sure to check it out in the Resources Vault or signup and join Planning Mashers in the form at the end of the post!

 Bullet Journal Supplies

-I also used Zebra Clickart Marker pens, which sadly, I don’t think are available in the USA yet.
+I also used Zebra Clickart Marker pens.
 These are click pens that are actually markers!
 I used them to do headers and colored boxes.

 For my cover page, I didn’t want to do anything too fancy, so I kept is pretty simple.